wireapp/wire-server-deploy/offline/kvm-hetzner.md

 ```
 sudo ufw allow 22/tcp
 sudo ufw allow from 172.16.0.0/24 proto udp to any port 53
+sudo ufw allow from 127.0.0.0/24 proto udp to any port 53
 sudo ufw allow in on br0 from any proto udp to any port 67
 sudo ufw enable
 ```